Peter French: Controversy

-If you wanted to know what happened to Pete French, you would have heard a different tale depending on where you lived.
-The San Francisco Chronicle received their sourcing through channels biased toward French's largesse.
-The Portland news accounts were no exception.
-It seemed the faraway cities feigned sophistication and sanctimony over the incredulity of the death of such a nobleman but the real story lay among those that lived inside of it.
+Accurate news reporting for happenings in southeastern Oregon were difficult then as now; the remoteness of the region lent itself to romanticization of the frontier lifestyle, particularly in the larger cities of the west coast.

 A story published in the Oregonian newspaper in Portland on December 28, 1897, two days after French's killing read, "Peter French Dead - Shot and Killed by a Man Named Oliver reported to be a cold-blooded murder-affair occurred at Canyon City."
 An article published on 29 December in the San Francisco Chronicle read, "Killed as he fled from his assailant.
 How French was slain.
 Shot down on his own land while unarmed.
 The murderer escaped."
 On 30 December The Oregonian ran a story that said, "He [Olivier] is a man about 30 years of age, small of stature, and looks little like a criminal."
-These are the same publications that inaccurately reported French arriving in Harney County from Chicago on or about Christmas day.
 On 29 December, the San Francisco Chronicle reported "French returned a few days ago from Chicago."
-This comports with the account in the book, Cattle Country of Peter French where French is lauded as an enterprising, heroic pioneer.
-It reads, "Peter French returned from a business trip to Chicago on Christmas Day of 1897.
+This comports with the account in the book, Cattle Country of Peter French: "Peter French returned from a business trip to Chicago on Christmas Day of 1897.
 In Burns, he had Mart Brenton at the livery stable hook his team onto the buckboard, which was loaded with gifts he had brought for the children of his crew.
 He then drove directly to the Sod House Ranch.
 That night there was a Christmas Party, with all the children happy over the holiday and the men and women in a festive mood."